alextaikato/aws-deepracer-bootcamp/README.md

 - Our experiments have shown that models with a faster maximum speed take longer to converge than those with a slower maximum speed.
 Please see observations in the hyperparameter section below if you do go with a speed faster than 1m/s.
 - You also have to keep physics in mind.
 If you try train a model at faster than 3 m/s, you may see your car spin out on corners, which will increase the time to convergence of your model.

+### 2.2.2 Continuous Action Space
+Much like the discreet action space, the continuous action space lets you set the range of motion and speeds for your vehicle.

+The difference being that as opposed to having a defined number of actions, the continuous action space lets your car explore all of the points between the defined values.
+This will mean that your vehicle can develop smoother actions but also makes it more sensitive to your defined reward function.
+If your reward function isn't correctly optimised, a continuous action space will take longer to train.

+If you use PPO you can select either discreet or continuous actions, but if you are using SAC you have to use continuous.

+For the purpose of this workshop, we are going to be working with a discreet action space.

 Please select **Next**.